 The Company's fiscal year ends on March 31 and its first three fiscal quarters end on June 30, September 30, and December 31.
-The accompanying condensed consolidated balance sheet as of June 30, 2020 and the condensed consolidated statements of operations, comprehensive loss, cash flows and stockholders' equity for the three months ended June 30, 2020 and 2019 are unaudited.
-The unaudited condensed consolidated financial statements have been prepared in accordance with generally accepted accounting principles in the United States ("U.S. GAAP") and follow the requirements of the Securities and Exchange Commission ("SEC") for interim financial reporting.
+The accompanying condensed consolidated financial statements are unaudited.
+The unaudited condensed consolidated financial statements of the Company have been prepared in accordance with generally accepted accounting principles in the United States ("U.S. GAAP") and follow the requirements of the Securities and Exchange Commission ("SEC") for interim financial reporting.
 Accordingly, they do not include all of the information and disclosures required by U.S. GAAP for complete financial statements as certain footnotes or other financial information that are normally required by U.S. GAAP can be condensed or omitted.
 The unaudited condensed consolidated financial statements have been prepared on the same basis as the audited combined and consolidated financial statements.
 The unaudited condensed consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries.
 The Company has no unconsolidated subsidiaries.
 All intercompany balances and transactions have been eliminated in consolidation.
 Any reference in these notes to applicable guidance is meant to refer to the authoritative U.S. GAAP as found in the Accounting Standards Codification ("ASC") and Accounting Standards Updates ("ASU") of the Financial Accounting Standards Board ("FASB").

 In the opinion of management, the unaudited condensed consolidated financial statements include all normal and recurring adjustments that are considered necessary for the fair statement of results for the interim periods.
-The results for the three months ended June 30, 2020 are not necessarily indicative of those expected for the year ending March 31, 2021 or for any future period.
+The results for the three and six months ended September 30, 2020 are not necessarily indicative of those expected for the year ending March 31, 2021 or for any future period.
 The condensed consolidated balance sheet as of March 31, 2020 included herein was derived from the audited combined and consolidated financial statements as of that date.
 These unaudited condensed consolidated financial statements should be read in conjunction with the Company's audited combined and consolidated financial statements included in the Company's Annual Report on Form 10-K filed with the SEC on June 29, 2020.